 The Juicy Blue U-Pick

-Berry Farm - blueberries, haskap, red, white, and black
+Berry Farm - No pesticides are used, blueberries, haskap, red, white, and black

 currants, gooseberries, and blackberries.

 1206 Methodist Rd., Hood River, OR